- Commercial banks providing more money to the coal industry since the Paris Agreement

 Over the same time period, 427 commercial banks channeled over US$ 810 billion to companies on the Global Coal Exit List through underwriting.
 The world’s top 5 underwriters are all Chinese financial institutions.

-ICBC (Industrial and Commercial Bank of China), the world’s biggest bank, is the top underwriter, with almost US$ 37 million, and also figures in the top 30 list of lenders, with US$ 3 million.
+ICBC (Industrial and Commercial Bank of China), the world’s biggest bank, is the top underwriter, with almost US$ 37 billion, and also figures in the top 30 list of lenders, with US$ 3 billion.
 ICBC’s record on coal financing is one of the worst among the largest banks in the world, and they are involved in controversial coal projects all over the globe, such as the Sengwa power station in Zimbabwe, Hunutlu power station in Turkey, Bengkulu Coal Power in Indonesia and many more.

 “Facing the prospect of a global recession, investment in coal power infrastructure will become even riskier for borrowing countries and lenders.
 While the world is embracing the benefits of clean and affordable renewable energy, coal projects supported will lock recipient countries into dirty, dangerous and expensive fossil fuel infrastructure that is outdated.
 Instead, renewable energy investments can be a major force in economic recovery, generating decent returns on investment while boosting employment opportunities.
 It’s time for ICBC to correctly assess the risks implicated in their investments and stop financing coal projects,” says Yossi Cadan, Global Finance Campaign Manager at 350.org.